underscoreHasan/ubc-on-time/README.md

 For future functionality, we hope to build an interface to allow you to input 2 of your planned classes at a time, to help you when building a worklist.
 We also wish to include an accessible option which calculates the wheelchair accessible routes between classes.

-Project is done with HTML/CSS/JavaScript, Node and Express.
+Project was done with HTML/CSS/JavaScript, Node and Express.